 If you require further information or would like to recommend a book, please do not hesitate to contact us.

 CLIC International House Seville is one of the foremost language schools in Seville.
 It offers a lively international atmosphere, with two centres in the heart of Seville.
 The schools provides a wide variety of general language and specialised courses in English, Spanish and other foreign languages for foreigners and local population.
 The CELTA tutors are highly qualified and experienced both as teachers and trainers.
 International House Seville Teacher Training was approved by the University of Cambridge Local Examinations Syndicate (UCLES) as a centre for Cambridge ESOL courses in 1998.

 Let us help you find your home away from home.
 From private apartments to student residences, there is something for everyone.

 Celta in Seville

-The CELTA course in Malaga is set in one of the largest, most prestigious and most modern schools in Spain located in the beautiful residential area of Pedregalejo, one of Malaga best districts.
+The CELTA course in Malaga is situated right in the centre of Malaga, next to the old quarter and just off the famous ‘Larios’ street.
 The course is run by experienced CLIC IH Tutors using the same course programme as the one we offer in Seville.
 On completing the CELTA course in Malaga you can look for work in this cosmopolitan city, and enjoy its sun and sea.